babylonhealth/ios-playbook/Cookbook/Technical-Documents/WhatIDontKnow.md

 ### Your buddy
-When you start, you will be paired up with a colleague - who has some work experience in Babylon Think of this buddy as your mentor, as the go-to person if you have any questions.
-They should answer technical questions, introduce the team, and even walk you through some code or pair programming.
+When you start, you will be paired up with a colleague - who has some work experience in Babylon Think of this buddy as your mentor and go-to person if you have any questions.
+They should answer technical questions, introduce you to the team, and even walk you through some code or do pair-programming with you.

 - [iOS Buddy Onboarding Checklist](https://docs.google.com/spreadsheets/d/1nKxNwAWdscPjIDOqrKpyU7zefF1fBuad0STXe2R0WiA/edit#gid=0)